What Does It Mean to Experience Workplace Burnout as an Oncologist?

 Workplace burnout in medicine and oncology can lead to stress, exhaustion, fatigue, and a lack of interest in work, according to Eric P. Winer, MD.

-A recent survey published in the Journal of Clinical Oncology found that oncologists are experiencing higher rates of burnout in 2023 than they were in 2013.1 In 2013, the rate of burnout was 45%, while in 2023 it was 59% (P <.01), a 14% difference.
+Results from a recent survey published in the Journal of Clinical Oncology found that oncologists are experiencing higher rates of burnout in 2023 than they were in 2013.1 In 2013, the rate of burnout was 45%, whereas in 2023, it was 59% (P < .01), a 14% difference.
 Additionally, more than 20% of oncologists said they were likely to, or definitely would, reduce their hours in the next 12 months.

-Though workplace burnout is a common problem, Winer iterated that when it comes to medicine and oncology, burnout can lead to things like fatigue, depersonalization, stress, emotional exhaustion, and a lack of empathy towards patients.
-All these effects of burnout, ultimately, can lead to an “increasingly negative” attitude towards work.
+Though workplace burnout is a common problem, Winer iterated that when it comes to medicine and oncology, burnout can lead to things such as fatigue, depersonalization, stress, emotional exhaustion, and a lack of empathy toward patients.
+All these effects of burnout, ultimately, can lead to an “increasingly negative” attitude toward work.

 However, Winer also spoke about how there is less burnout in oncology than some people may suspect.
 He attributes this to the mission-driven nature of the work he does and how the work many oncologists do is meaningful.